Xalandra13/FlyerCreator/README.md

 # FlyerCreator

 An Editor to create flyers as PDF
-- simple input form and drag & drop view
+- simple input form with drag & drop view